SimonFJ20/articles/langdev/differentiating_classes_and_structs.md

 ```

 Notice there aren't anything unnecessary in the struct definition.
-But this way of doing it, is not very object oriented.
+The way this code is written, would be described as procedural, and not very object oriented.
 Now with the same example in Java, adhearing to encapsulation rules.

 ```java